 New Hampshire, a short drive from where I live in Massachusetts, is home to some of my favorite family attractions.
-I have fond memories of visiting when I was a kid, and have loved returning with my children.
+I have fond memories of visiting these New Hampshire attractions when I was a kid and have loved returning with my children.
 Many of the wonderful family-friendly things to do in NH are in the White Mountains region.

 Attractions in the White Mountains of New Hampshire

 We don’t ski much, so we typically visit the White Mountains NH in the late spring and summer months when the weather is warmer.
 Keep in mind that it does get crowded on weekends in the summer, so weekdays or early season is best if you can manage it in your schedule.

 Check attraction hours, as some have limited hours except in the summer – sometimes only open on weekends.
 You’ll also want to know when the attractions open and close for their season.

 If you do ski, you’ll be able to choose from a variety of fantastic East Coast ski resorts in the White Mountains region.
 These include the following:

 - Gunstock Mountain Resort in Gilford